Trilochan-Behera-2001/SOLO_LEARN_Tutorials/README.md

 --->This project leverages a robust technology stack, including:

-JDBC: for seamless interaction with the database.
+1. JDBC: for seamless interaction with the database
-JSP (JavaServer Pages): for dynamic and efficient web page rendering.
+2. JSP (JavaServer Pages): for dynamic and efficient web page rendering
-Servlet: for handling requests and managing the application's flow.
+3. Servlet: for handling requests and managing the application's flow
-MySQL: as the reliable and scalable relational database management system.
+4. MySQL: as the reliable and scalable relational database management system
-Bootstrap: for responsive and visually appealing front-end development.
+5. Bootstrap: for responsive and visually appealing front-end development
-CSS: to style and enhance the overall user interface.
+6. CSS: to style and enhance the overall user interface
-JavaScript: for interactive and dynamic client-side scripting. and etc....
+7. JavaScript: for interactive and dynamic client-side scripting and etc....

 --->"This Project is exclusively hosted on localhost for a controlled and optimized environment."